Many state and federal grant programs exist to increase alternative transportation adoption.

 Electric Vehicle Tax Credits

 Electric Vehicle Tax Credits are available in Colorado for the purchase or lease of electric vehicles and plug-in hybrid electric vehicles.
 Examples of electric vehicles include: Chevy Bolt, Tesla Model 3, Kia Niro EV, Nissan LEAF, Hyundai Kona EV, Audi e-tron, Rivian R1T, Porsche Taycan, and Jaguar I-Pace.
 Examples of plug-in hybrid electric vehicles include: Mitsubishi Outlander PHEV, Prius Prime, Volvo XC60 PHEV, BMW 330e, Chrysler Pacifica PHEV, Ford Fusion Energi, Honda Clarity PHEV, and Subaru Crosstrek PHEV.
-The current tax credit is $2,500 and can be rolled over from one year to the next.
+The current Colorado state tax credit is $2,500 and can be rolled over from one year to the next.
 (More information on the Drive Electric Colorado website.)
 You can find out the details from the Colorado Department of Revenue document FYI Income 69.

 DOLA Renewable and Clean Energy Initiative Grant